 Think about what happens if you lose your entire initial investment; What happens to your family in the worst-case scenario?

 Dedicate some solid time to this thought process and don’t make any hasty decisions; consult with your family, as well as trusted friends and advisors, for their input as well.

 Be careful: Answering these questions with too much wishful thinking could be a worthless and potentially dangerous exercise.
 Excitement and passion for the business are very powerful factors—possibly the most critical factors in determining your success—but be realistic when considering your future.
 Nick May discovered the hard way that passion was no substitute for planning.

 May managed to work through his initial startup issues.
-In addition to running that business, One Coat Paintings, a residential interior painting company, the Highlands Ranch, Colo., resident and father of two also hosts a radio show and carves time for volunteering.
+In addition to running that business, One Coat Paintings, a residential interior painting company, the Highlands Ranch, Colorado, resident and father of two also hosts a radio show and carves out time for volunteering.